Special Educational Needs & Disabilities (SEND)

 Under the Children and Families Bill 2014 , Local Authorities and schools are required to publish and keep under review information about services they expect to be available for the children and young people with Special Educational Needs (SEN) aged 0-25.
 This is the ‘Local Offer’.

 The intention of the Local Offer is to improve choice and transparency for families.
 It will also be an important resource for parents in understanding the range of services and provision in the local area.
-The school SEN information report utilizes the LA Local Offer to meet the needs of SEND pupils as determined by academy policy, and the provision that the school is able to meet.
+The school SEN information report utilises the LA Local Offer to meet the needs of SEND pupils as determined by academy policy, and the provision that the school is able to meet.